trupples/adi-documentation/README.md

 ```
 The generated documentation will be available at `docs/_build/html`.

-## Building the monolithic documentation
+## Building the all documentations

-The monolithic version aggregates all ADI's documentation into a single output/webpage.
+It's possible to build all ADI's documentation at once.
 To generate it, considering Doctools is installed, do:
 ```
 adoc aggregate -d docs_output